tusharsadhwani/slay-the-jokers/README.md

 - The mod currently supports only Windows systems.

+- This mod has not been tested alongside other Balatro mods.
+For now, using it together with other mods is not recommended.

 ## Step 1: Back Up Your Save Folder

 Before installing any mod, it's always smart to back up your game data.